djangocon/2019.djangocon.eu/hugo_site/content/recruitment.md

 **Job board** We have made a dedicated section on the conference website with job ads and in addition this year a physical board where attendees can see a printed version.

+**Interview lounge** At the venue an interview lounge is for top recruiters available upon request.
+This provide privacy, snacks and a place to have informal interviews.

 **Booth** If you are able to attend the conference and really want to stand out for your candidates getting a booth is the most effective tool.
 The booths are situated in a location all attendees visit multiple times a day.

 **Slack** During the conference there is a virtual workspace for all attendees where news, announcements and communication take place.
 Here we have a dedicated channel for jobs which you can get access to post in.